jfrog/jfrog-cli/documentation/JFrog-CLI.md

 The configuration will be encrypted the next time JFrog CLI attempts to access the config.

-> Warning: When upgrading JFrog CLI from a version prior to 1.37.0 to version 1.37.0 or above, JFrog CLI automatically makes changes to the content of the ~/`_.jfrog_` directory, to support the new functionality introduced in version 1.37.0.
-Before making these changes, the content of the `_~/.jfrog_` directory is backed up inside the ~/`_.jfrog/backup_` directory.
-Therefore, after enabling sensitive data encryption, it is recommended to remove the `_backup_` directory, to ensure no sensitive data is left unencrypted.
+> Warning: When upgrading JFrog CLI from a version prior to 1.37.0 to version 1.37.0 or above, JFrog CLI automatically
+> makes changes to the content of the `~/.jfrog` directory, to support the new functionality introduced in version 1.37.0.
+> Before making these changes, the content of the `~/.jfrog` directory is backed up inside the `~/.jfrog/backup`
+> directory.
+Therefore, after enabling sensitive data encryption, it is recommended to remove the `backup` directory, to
+> ensure no sensitive data is left unencrypted.

 ## JFrog CLI Plugins